datsfilipe/hyper/INSTALL.md

 ### [Hyper](https://hyper.is/)

-There are 2 different ways to install Omni on Hyper.
+There are 2 different ways to install Omni Customized on Hyper.

 #### 1. Install using the hyper CLI (recommended)